codeforboston/cambridge_energy_app/README.md

 ## How

-# Links to Hackpad, the Wiki, other (usually [Markdown](http://daringfireball.net/projects/markdown/syntax)) files that help people get up and running.
+Links to Hackpad, the Wiki, other (usually [Markdown](http://daringfireball.net/projects/markdown/syntax)) files that help people get up and running.

+Make sure to include needs you have for work from non-coders.
+This could include writing, design, graphics, research, marketing, testers, policy wonks.

 ## License